-3.92 The project has a clear fit with the Strategic Economic Plan and will deliver new city centre homes, access to employment and will fulfil the requirement of inclusive growth.
+3.93 The project has a clear fit with the Strategic Economic Plan and will deliver new city centre homes, access to employment and will fulfil the requirement of inclusive growth.
 It would act as a catalyst to future investment in the city centre.
 Further information is required at subsequent stages including a detailed cost plan/programme and benefit cost ratio to understand if the scheme will deliver reasonable value for money and secure the required Joint Venture funding agreement to overcome the identified funding gap.
 The outline business case will need to address market demand and consideration of the constitution of the joint venture and potential equity stake by the Combined Authority.

-- 3.93 That Investment Committee recommends to the Combined Authority that: - (i) The Bradford city centre heritage properties development scheme proceeds through decision point 2 and work commences on activity 3 (outline business case).
+- 3.94 The Combined Authority approves that: - (i) The Bradford city centre heritage properties development scheme proceeds through decision point 2 and work commences on activity 3 (outline business case).